CAMHS National Audit

 Considering the Interim Report published by the Mental Health Commission in January 2023, and indeed the alarming findings of the Maskey Report in 2022, it is clear that the situation has deteriorated from the already unsatisfactory position that the Commission highlighted in 2017.
 Many young people attending, and who previously attended the services, have been failed.

 At Coleman Legal LLP, we have a team of highly qualified solicitors and legal executives with extensive experience in medical misdiagnosis, mismanagement of medication, and deficits in care.
-We are available to speak to the parents of the affected children in addition to patients who are now 18 years of age or older that may have been impacted by the misdiagnosis on the part of this HSE employee
+We are available to speak to the parents of the affected children and patients who are now 18 years of age or older that may have been impacted by the misdiagnosis on the part of this HSE employee.

 Coleman Legal LLP